Finally, professional org charts done right.

 3. Explore

-- Pick a leader in the scope bar.
+- Pick a leader (or a department) in the scope bar.

 - Click any metric card to drill down.

-- Click Edit & Export to customize and save your chart.
+- Click Edit & Export to customize, save, or export your chart.

 Setup has two panels.
 Click a header to expand.